jtl06/SwiftFIX/README.md

 3. `preparser/src/scanner_avx2.cpp` shows the SIMD path: one bulk `<SOH>` scan, then scalar tag parsing between known boundaries.
 4. `preparser/src/dispatch.cpp` shows runtime AVX2 selection with scalar fallback.

+The scalar and AVX2 scanner implementations were written directly as the core systems work.
+AI coding tools such as Codex and Claude Code were used to accelerate integration, test coverage, review, and documentation cleanup.

-The other folders support that core: `bench/` measures it, `corpus/` feeds it reproducible FIX data, and `integration/` connects it to QuickFIX.
+The other folders support that core: `bench/` measures it, `corpus/` feeds it reproducible FIX data, and `integration/` connects it to QuickFIX. `bench/PERFLOG.md` records performance-sensitive changes and benchmark deltas to help catch regressions.

 ## Why It Is Faster